domijin/LibertyEarth/README.md

 - A beautiful future to work towards.
 - A meaningful purpose to live on.
-- A community with trusted like-minded.
+- A community with trusted like-minds.
-- A stage where to liberate your talents.
+- A stage to liberate your talents.

-In the short term, detailed by [Execution](Execution.md#A-spice-about-the-economic-scence):
+In the short term, detailed in [Execution Plan](Execution.md#A-spice-about-the-economic-scence):

-- A piece of mind with universal basic income.
+- Peace of mind with universal basic income.
 - A share of equity matched to added value.

 Nothing is perfect but in Principles we unite.
 [QA thread](https://github.com/domijin/LibertyEarth/issues/3#issue-427262167).